Wouldn't it be nice to never have anyone off sick?

 What if your employee is off sick but you see them out and about?

 It's not illegal for employees to go for a walk when they're off sick - in fact, in some cases it might be beneficial.
 If they're off with a stomach bug, 10 minutes out walking in the fresh air won't do much harm - and as we know after going through multiple lockdowns, time outside is essential to stay physically healthy and mentally sane.

 If you think someone is genuinely taking advantage of sick days, though, (like if they’re off with a broken leg and you see them jogging through the park) you might have reason to question things.
 Hopefully in this case you've asked them to send a medical certificate for something so serious.

 If it's something more minor, like a single ad hoc day-off where you bump into them at the shops on the release date of the new FIFA game with a copy in hand, it's up to you.
 It could depend on whether your sickness absence policy contains guidance on what they should and shouldn't be doing on a sick day.

 If it was a misunderstanding, fine.
 But if they were genuinely bunking off, you're going to need to talk to them and address it directly, possibly deploying your disciplinary policy if you think it's necessary.

 Some illnesses and ailments are invisible, though.
 You can't always make assumptions by observing someone, so before you make any accusations, think it through - might there be a reasonable explanation?

-If they're off sick with something contagious like a virus, then they shouldn't be out socialising at all.
-In the age of covid-19 everyone should be responsible enough to isolate themselves straight away - and this behaviour will hopefully translate to other easily spreadable bugs too.
+If they're off sick with something contagious like a virus, then they really shouldn't be out socialising at all.
+In the age of covid-19 everyone should be responsible enough to isolate themselves appropriately.

 Finally, it's worth checking the dates to make sure they're not actually on annual leave - they might have been sick previously and then went on leave.
 We previously wrote about what happens when sick leave and annual leave overlap if you'd like more info on this scenario.